Chrinkus/cs-website/src/posts/make-own-blog.md

 $ touch mock-index.html
 ```

 The first thing we'll do is create a basic mock-up for our blog main page.
 We'll stick to a single static page for now and grow the blog when the time is right.
 Below is a simple HTML page that will serve as our first target for blog generation.
+Feel free to change the `title` and `h1` tags to anything that better represents your interests here.

 ```html
 <!DOCTYPE html>